PraxiumLearningFoundation/.github/profile/README.md

 ---

 ## 📚 Vision & Values
-Our vision is to foster a culture of growth, collaboration, and innovation.
-We believe in:
+Our vision is to foster unity and freedom for all.
+We believe in the potential for humanity to peacefully co-exist with the larger, natural world.
+Our values for transcendence include:
-- **Equality:** All stakeholders are equals in our open, consensus-driven environment.
+- **Peace:** All have resources to safely mediate conflict and arrive at consensus
-- **Impact:** Leverage technology and human capital to drive social change.
+- **Justice:** All have purpose to solve problems of inequity and injustice in communities
-- **Community:** Empower individuals through education and shared purpose.
+- **Equality:** All have access and opportunity to flourish in balance

 ---